weirdapps/finagents/ARCHITECTURE.md

 5. **Output Generation**:
    - Results are displayed in the terminal
-   - Detailed reports are saved as Markdown files
+   - Detailed reports are saved as Markdown files in the `results` directory

 ## Technical Implementation